Eemelinen/Finnscapes_Photoblog/README.md

 *********************************
 ## About page:
-Just some personal stuff about the blogger.
+Personal introduction of the blogger.

 ![About](https://user-images.githubusercontent.com/37372229/65076911-93da5700-d9a2-11e9-8571-354f04f3e753.png)